-She sat on the couch, cigarette between her index and middle fingers, with her long, bare legs crossed, and wrote.
-Smoke filled her lungs then the living room as she exhaled.
+She sat on the couch, cigarette between her index and middle fingers, her long, bare legs crossed, and wrote.
+Smoke filled her lungs, then the living room as she exhaled.

 Her black-ink pen flitted across the unlined paper like butterflies in a field of cosmos.
 Brief moments of pause tipped her green eyes to the ceiling, searching for a word that had risen like heat in winter.

 “Maddie,” a voice whispered.
 Goose pimples rose upon her skin.
 Her pen stopped, mid-word.
 Shoulders tensed, she shook her head.

 Her writing, which before spun loops and lines with grace and ease, now forced its will onto the page with deep strokes and abrupt transitions from letter to letter, spelling the word SHUT UP.

 “What?” she yelled and slammed the pen into the paper, making a round ink-stained hole.

 She tossed her paper and pen aside, sucked hard on her cigarette, then stubbed it out in the overflowing ashtray on the coffee table.
 Cigarette ash puffed under her deliberateness.
 She stood and stomped to the kitchen, careful to sidestep the door that led to the basement.

 “Stop it.
 Leave me alone,” she said as she went from fridge to counter, gathering salsa and cheese, then ramen noodles from the cupboard.
 The faucet groaned, and water sputtered, shot out, speckling her arm hairs in mist.